 With our busy lifestyles, our dogs are often left to their own devices for hours each day.
-How to keep a dog entertained while at work is a question many people ask themselves.
+How to keep your dog entertained while at work is a question many people ask themselves.

 Leaving a dog home alone for a long time can lead to many different social and behavioural problems in our dogs.